-Start by examining their online presence.
-Check their websites and active social media accounts they use to promote their listings.
-Take a look at their online reviews as well.
+Start by examining an agent’s online presence.
+Check the agent’s website and social media accounts.
+Take a look at their online reviews, as well.
 Don’t worry about one or two negative reviews, but more than that could be a red flag.

 4. Interview at least three real estate agents

-This is your opportunity to get a sense of the real estate agent’s style as well as their experience.
-Ultimately, you’re looking for a Realtor who is familiar with a particular area and understands your budget needs.
+An interview is your opportunity to get a sense of the agent’s style and experience.
+Ultimately, you’re looking for someone who is familiar with a particular area and understands your budget and needs.

-“See how polished and professional their proposal is,” says Katherine Hutt, a spokesperson with the Better Business Bureau.
+“See how polished and professional their proposal is,” says Katherine Hutt, president and founder of Nautilus Communications and former chief communications officer with the Better Business Bureau.
 “The more effort they put into a presentation for you, the more effort they’ll put into presentations when they’re working for you.
 You want someone who is really savvy.”

-The interviews also give you a chance to find out the agent’s preferred method of communication and their availability.
-If you’re most comfortable texting and expect to visit homes after work hours during the week, you’ll want an agent who’s happy to do the same.
+Interviews also give you a chance to find out the agent’s preferred method of communication and their availability.
+For example, if you’re most comfortable texting and expect to visit homes after work hours during the week, you’ll want an agent who’s happy to do the same.

 5. Request references — and check them

-Ask real estate agents to provide information on homes they’ve listed and sold in the past year, with contact information for at least a few recent clients.
-Call those clients to find out their experience and what type of support the agent provided throughout the process, including during the negotiations.
-Ask if they’d hire that agent again for their next real estate transaction.
+Ask agents you’re considering to provide information on homes they’ve listed and sold in the past year, with contact information for at least a few recent clients.
+Call those clients to find out their experiences and what type of support the agent provided throughout the process, including during the negotiations.
+Ask whether they’d hire that agent again for their next real estate transaction.